gustavocadev/gustavocadev/README.md

 - 👋 Hi, I’m @GustavoDev11
 - 👀 I’m interested in learning languages
-- 🌱 I’m currently learning React, Vue, Javascript, Go
+- 🌱 I’m currently learning React, Nextjs, Nodejs and Go

 <!---
 gustavoca11/gustavoca11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.